-Everton condemn 'vile' racist abuse of Onana
+Police investigating 'vile' racist abuse of Onana

-Amadou Onana: Everton condemn 'vile' racist abuse of midfielder
+Amadou Onana: Police investigating 'vile' racist abuse of Everton midfielder

 Last updated on .From the section Everton

+Police are investigating "racist comments" directed towards Everton's Belgium midfielder Amadou Onana.

-Everton have condemned the "vile" racist abuse faced by Amadou Onana after Sunday's 4-0 loss at Aston Villa.
+The 22-year-old shared a screenshot of a racist message he received after Sunday's 4-0 loss at Aston Villa.

-Midfielder Onana, 22, shared a screenshot of a racist message directed towards him on social media.
+Everton said that "such abuse is vile" and Merseyside Police added "we condemn such behaviour in the strongest terms."

+"It is appalling to think that anyone would use an online platform to target anyone with abuse based on their race," said a Merseyside Police spokesperson.

 Last week Everton condemned the social media abuse suffered by striker Neal Maupay following the side's 1-0 loss to Fulham.